Sajalagn123/hw6-Weatherdashboard-Sajal/README.md

 Added CSS styling to the page.

+Added weather data from the API that shows the current weather, the forecast for 5 days, and icons that correspond to the conditions.
+Also added fucntional search bar that gives back corresponding data for city searched.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.